grafana/helm-charts/charts/fluent-bit/README.md

 # Fluent Bit Loki chart

 DEPRECATED.
-Advised to use the official Fluent-Bit chart at https://github.com/fluent/helm-charts and use the official Loki output (https://docs.fluentbit.io/manual/pipeline/outputs/loki).
+Please use the official Fluent-Bit chart at https://github.com/fluent/helm-charts.

 This chart install the Fluent Bit application to ship logs to Loki.
 It defines daemonset on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.